-Explore the camp on a bike.
+Explore the beauty and history of the Remutaka Rail Trail during a three hour session.
 You will learn the basics of operating a mountain bike safely and the importance of track etiquette, and build confidence in your skills whilst enjoying the scenery.